 Visit: Dr. Prado at Robarts Research Institute

 See Publications by Vania Prado on PubMed

-The focus of my research is the cholinergic system.
-During aging and age-related dementia such as Alzheimer’s, Huntington’s and Parkinson’s disease, altered release of the cholinergic transmitter acetylcholine seems to underlie some of the cognitive and behavioral deficits observed in patients.
+The focus of my laboratory is to develop novel therapeutic approaches to target neurotransmitter transporters and ion channels to ameliorate diverse pathologies in humans.
+Neurotransmitter transporters are responsible for maintaining adequate stores of chemical messengers that are necessary for neuronal communication.
+In particular, we are interested in the cholinergic system.
+During aging and in many types of age-related dementia such as Alzheimer's, Huntington's and Parkinson's disease, altered release of the cholinergic transmitter acetylcholine seems to underlie some of the cognitive and behavioral deficits observed in these patients.
 Hence we have generated a collection of genetically modified mice to test the role of cholinergic transporters for maintaining the synthesis and storage of acetylcholine in nerve terminals.
-This research test the possibility that cholinergic transporters can function as drug targets to improve acetylcholine release, an important therapeutic approach in dementia, myasthenia and other disturbances of the cholinergic system.
-Also, we are developing novel recombinant proteins that are active on ion channels and have potential to be used as therapeutic drugs.
+This research will test the possibility that these cholinergic transporters can function as drug targets to improve acetylcholine release, an important therapeutic approach in dementia, myasthenia and other disturbances of the cholinergic system.
+In addition, we are developing novel recombinant proteins that are active on ion channels and have the potential to be used as therapeutic drugs.
 These recombinant toxins, originally identified in the venom of a Brazilian spider, have been shown to be effective in controlling pain and cardiac arrhythmia in animal models.